604 E Main Street

 The Director will notify the Library's staff.
 If there is a question of closing the Library when the Director is not working, the staff in charge will contact the Director.
 If the Director is unable to be reached, the staff person in charge will make the decision and notify all necessary staff members.

-Full-time and professional staff impacted by an emergency closing must make up missed work time within the ame week of the closing, or substitute accrued vacation, floating holiday or compensatory time or request leave without pay if other leave accrual balances have been exhaused.
+Full-time and professional staff impacted by an emergency closing must make up missed work time within the same week of the closing, or substitute accrued vacation, floating holiday or compensatory time or request leave without pay if other leave accrual balances have been exhausted.
 Part-time staff working 20 hours a week or less must reconcile missed work within the same pay period.

-In the event of a major disastor, the Library Board may, at its initiative, suspend this policy.
+In the event of a major disaster, the Library Board may, at its initiative, suspend this policy.

-XIV.
-Revision of Library Policies (Back to Top)
+XIII.
+Revision of Library Policies (Updated & Amended November 26th, 2013) (Back to Top)

 The preceding statements of Suring Area Public Library's policies shall be subject to review and needed revision at least every five years by the Library Board.
 Individual policies will be reviewed or added as needed.